minhpascal/controversy/README.rst

 --------

 * slight problems with Firefox on results page
-* stats with matplotlib
-        - average global sentiment of tweets vs time
-        - average controversy score for a keyword vs time (this is the timeline feature spoken about in beginning of semester)
-        - trending queries
 * "rank more" on results ui queries more than 10 articles without repeats
-* development of external api
 * (confidence included in api response, a function of number of tweets)
 * (more than tweets using NYT `community API`_)